This story was originally published and last updated .

 - 4 You can trust APKMirror

-Finding apps (APKs) outside Google's official Play Store can be treacherous if you don't know what you're doing.
-While the freedom Android gives you is great, you want to use that freedom wisely when installing software from unofficial sources.
-And if you are, there's only one source we recommend: APK Mirror.
+Getting Android apps without access to the official Google Play Store can be a bit of a gamble depending on where you choose to get your apps.
+While Android will let you install an APK from basically anywhere on the web, you want to be smart about choosing your source for those files.
+And that's why there's only one source we recommend: APK Mirror.
 In this post, we'll show you how to install or "sideload" APKs onto your Android phone or tablet, and why APK Mirror is the best place to get them.
 Specifically, we run the site, and we stand by it — and it even offers split APK App Bundles for things you usually can't get anywhere but the Play Store, like Netflix, Disney+, and other popular services.

 How to download and install apps from APKMirror